zvolchak/FAME-Z/README.md

 ```
 The precise base address for the 32G space may vary depending on other VM settings.
 All of this is handled by the setup script of the [FAME project](https://github.com/FabricAttachedMemory/Emulation).
 Be sure and read the wiki there, too.

-# FAME-Z Potential
+## FAME-Z Potential

 IVSHMEM has another feature of interest in a multi-actor messaging environment such as Gen-Z.  By applying a slightly different stanza, the IVSHMEM virtual PCI device is enabled to drive interrupts.
 An interrupt to the virtual PCI device is generated from an "event notification" issued to the QEMU process via a UNIX domain socket.
 But where do these events originate?

-The scheme requires a separate process delivered with QEMU, [```/usr/bin/ivshmem-server. ivshmem-server```](http://www.lmgtfy.com/?q=ivshmem-spec.txt) establishes the socket and must be started before any properly-configured VMs.
+The scheme requires a separate process delivered with QEMU, <a href="http://www.lmgtfy.com/?q=ivshmem-spec.txt" target="_blank">```/usr/bin/ivshmem-server. ivshmem-server```</a> establishes the socket and must be started before any properly-configured VMs.
 As a QEMU process starts, it connects to ```ivshmem-server``` and is given its own set of event channels, as well as being advised of all other peers.
 The idea is that each VM can issue messages through the IVSHMEM device which are delivered directly to another VM as an interrupt.
 After